VisualComputingInstitute/mots_trackingonly_tools/README.md

 Tools and example for Challenge 3: Tracking Only (MOT+KITTI) of MOTChallenge 2020 (https://motchallenge.net/workshops/bmtt2020/tracking.html)

 In this challenge, you're given strong pre-computed detections with segmentation masks and your task is tracking only, i.e. you are only required to sub-select from the given masks, assign these consistent tracking IDs, and assign a score to each selected mask based on which overlapping masks will be combined (the final result must be non-overlapping).
+Note that you are not allowed to "fill gaps" by creating your own detections/masks.
 We created the detections using the model Mask R-CNN X152 of Detectron2 and afterwards running refinement net (https://arxiv.org/abs/1807.09190) to improve the mask quality.

 Your tracker has to produce a txt format output.
 Each line has the following format: